A Dummies Guide to Investing in Ireland-Domiciled S&P 500 ETFs

 I think that investing in an STI ETF is a good starting point for beginner investors, and a regular shares savings plan makes it even easier to grow our capital, especially when we do not have time to actively monitor the market.

-- Try your hand in the international market, and
+- try your hand in the international market, but still

 Why Invest In The S&P 500?